Phase 1: A2C Transport

 We are currently focusing on developing best practice businesses processes to ensure a consistent approach for centres working with our awarding organisations.
 The new MIS and awarding organisation systems will focus on the following:

-- Orders - centres will be able submit entries for qualifications or request a specific assessment opportunity
+- Entries – centres will be able to submit entries for qualifications or request a specific assessment opportunity

-- Centre Assessed Outcomes - centres will be able send marks and estimated grades to awarding organisations
+- Centre Assessed Outcomes – centres will be able to send marks to awarding organisations

 - Awards – centres will be able to claim awards for their learners

 - Outcomes – awarding organisations will be able to issue results to centres.
 Results will be significantly enriched, will include grade boundary information, and amendments will be sent automatically

-- Attendance - centres will be able to submit non attendance in the exam room
+- Attendance – centres will be able to submit non attendance electronically